-I am an INRAE (French national research institute for agriculture, food & environment) senior scientist and I perform my research at ISA (Institut Sophia Agrobiotech), in Sophia-Antipolis, on the French Riviera.
-ISA is a joint laboratory combining staff and facilities from INRAE, Université Côte d’Azur and the CNRS with a main focus on plant health and environment.
+I am an INRAE (French national research institute for agriculture, food & environment) senior scientist and scientific leader of the GAME team (Genomics & Adaptive Molecular Evolution) at ISA (Institut Sophia Agrobiotech), in Sophia-Antipolis, on the French Riviera.

 Although technological and scientific advances have led to a drastic reduction of the damages caused by agricultural pests, the methods deployed have a negative global impact on the environment and human health.

 I believe advancing our knowledge on how plant parasitism has evolved and how these agricultural pests adapt will fuel and inspire future development of more specific and environmentally friendly control methods.